Vivekanand-R/Industry-Outlook/README.md

 **What has changed in Healthcare Industry ?. **

-1. Health Information Services category (GE Healthcare) added ~2,000 new roles and lost ~$2 billion in market cap between Q4 2024 and Q1 2025.
+1. Health Information Services category (GE Healthcare) added ~2,000 new roles but lost ~$2 billion in market cap between Q4 2024 and Q1 2025.
 Maybe general recession fear or might recover in coming months.

 2. Healthcare Plans Category (CVS, Humana Inc), Headcount Dropped by ~5%.